TaylorEllington/Chess-solver/README.md

 The results of the scan gets printed in the root of the repo in a file that has the date and time in the format "YYYYMMDD-HHMM-report.txt"

 ### Running the app directly
-If for some reason, you want to invoke the app itself, you need a properly formatted input file, some are furnished for you in the `input/` directory, with `input/example1.txt` being based on the example in the assignment.
+If for some reason, you want to invoke the app itself, you need a properly formatted input file, one is furnished for you in the `input/` directory, with `input/example1.txt` being based on the example in the assignment.

 First, make the executable available
 >  cmake --build _build --target install